JessicaJeyanthiran/taskinator/README.md

 # taskinator

 ## Purpose
 A dynamic interactive task-tracking web application.
 Taskinator allows you to create and organize your personal to do list.
-This application premits editing and deletion of tasks, as well as updating tasks' status with a drop down menu.
+This application permits editing and deletion of tasks, as well as updating tasks' status with a drop down menu.

 ## Table Of Contents